direktiv/direktiv-apps/gcloud-instance-create/README.md

 ---
 # GCloud Instance Create

-Creates a new google cloud compute instance a golang wrapper to provide authentication via service account key file.
+Creates a new google cloud compute instance using google apis and a simple golang app to provide authentication via service account key file.

 ## Direktiv